 You will need to provide the following information:

-- Copies of CT scans, x-rays, and MRI results that show your back injury.
+- Copies of CT scans, x-rays, and MRI results.

 - Radiology reports that describe the findings from your image scans.